Mihasik556/Social-Links-Profile-project/README.md

 ### What I learned

 There`s not so much new things for me that I learned from this project, but some of them worth to mention.
-For example I liked how I maked buttons grow with the card using flex grow properies.
+For example I liked how I maked buttons grow along with the card using flex grow properies.

 ```css
 .smedia-links {